Arpanbhagat5/tg/README.md

 make up
 ```

-If you have any questions, feel free to reach out or open an issue!
+If you have any questions, open an issue!